 - Chopped Vegetable Salad

 The Easiest and Most Delicious Wild Rice Salad Recipe.

 This wild rice salad is bursting with flavor from bacon, caramelized onions, tomatoes, white beans, and basil.
 This is an easy side to serve this fall!

 For the Dressing:

-In a small bowl, whisk together the 3 tablespoons extra virgin olive oil, balsamic vinegar, minced garlic, sugar, sea salt, and pepper.
+In a small bowl, whisk together the ¼ cup olive oil, balsamic vinegar, minced garlic, sugar, sea salt, and pepper.
 Set aside.

 Assemble the salad: